Category page: History Houses and Abbeys Around The Scottish Borders.

 A William and Robert Adam masterpiece in the heart of the borderlands, one of Scotland’s finest stately homes and family residence of the 13th Earl of Haddington.
 Paintings by Gainsborough, Van Dyke, Ramsay and Aitken, embroidery, china and furniture collections are all on display.Admire classical perfection of Robert Adam’s architecture and interior decoration, and be inspired by the friendly atmosphere and romantic location of one of Scotland’s greatest Georgian houses.

 The gardens and grounds offer a play area, cafe and walks.

-Grandeur that’s distinctively different, fairytale Thirlestane has the look of a Bavarian castle and yet curiously Scottish.The central part of the present castle was completed in 1590, remodelled in the 1670s, and then again in the 1840s.
-Nestled in an idyllic part of the Scottish Borders in Lauder, the keen eyed will spot Thirlestane Castle as the blaze of red turrets reaching skyward above the line of the trees just off the A68.
-A yearly Historic Motoring Extravaganza is held in the grounds of the castle more information on their website http://www.bvac.org.uk/
+Grandeur that’s distinctively different.
+Fairytale Thirlestane has the look of a Bavarian castle and yet curiously Scottish.The central part of the present castle was completed in 1590, remodelled in the 1670s, and then again in the 1840s.
+Nestled in an idyllic part of Lauder in the Scottish Borders, the keen eyed will spot Thirlestane Castle as the blaze of red turrets reaching skyward above the line of the trees just off the A68.
+An annual Historic Motoring Extravaganza is held in the grounds of the castle more information on their website http://www.bvac.org.uk/

 This 18th Century Mansion situated by the River Tweed is surrounded by exquisite gardens and woodland.
 Built by architect John Adam this stunning house boasts some incredible rooms, such as the Picture Gallery.
 Thought to be the largest private gallery of any country house in Scotland having over seventy paintings from the late 18th and early 19th century.
 The Paxton Trust now takes care of the property in order to preserve its wonderful history.